-It shall be the responsibility of all District employees to be knowledgeable of the Board's policies, regulations, and procedures relating to the use of technology resources.
+It shall be the responsibility of all District employees to be knowledgeable of the Board's policies, regulations, and procedures.
 Further, it shall be the responsibility of all employees, to the extent prudent to an individual's assignment, to educate, supervise, and monitor appropriate usage of the online computer network and access to the Internet in accordance with this policy, the Children's Internet Protection Act, and the Protecting Children in the 21st Century Act.